-Much like for humans, the seemingly inoffensive Obesity is one of the most serious health problems that dogs get.
+Much like for people, the seemingly inoffensive Obesity is one of the most serious health problems that dogs get.
 As many as 40% of domestic dogs suffer from Obesity and concurrent ailments like Pancreatitis (see 5), although almost all cases are preventable.

 If you serve your German Shepherd too much food per dog meal or unbalanced nutrition, or you don't provide a stringent regular exercise regime, your dog will become obese at some point.
 If your dog remains obese for months (or even years), it will start having trouble with basic exercise, develop breathing problems, and in the long term may suffer from Pancreatitis (see 5), Diabetes (see 28), Heart disease (see 24), Kidney failure (see 30), or any other organ failure.